Police raid office of Samsung family homes over decorating expenses

-SEOUL, Aug 7 (Reuters) - South Korean police on Monday raided a management office for residences of Samsung Electronics Chairman Lee Kun-hee and his family over alleged misappropriation of company funds used to pay for interior renovations, they said.
+SEOUL (Reuters) - South Korean police on Monday raided a management office for residences of Samsung Electronics (005930.KS) Chairman Lee Kun-hee and his family over alleged misappropriation of company funds used to pay for interior renovations, they said.

 The move came hours before prosecutors demanded a 12-year jail term for Lee's son and Samsung Electronics Vice Chairman, Jay Y. Lee, over bribery and other charges.